 There is no doubt that already many mattress and allied industry brands are takings all the possible steps towards supporting their retailers, yet more needs to be done by the brands, especially the local brands.
-Mr. Samir Kalra, Owner, Maharaja Furnishings, Rajasthan, notes, “We get good support and choice-range from our pillow companies.
-However, there is difference between branded products and local products.
-The former ones are great on quality.
-They somehow are challenging in terms of the margin-room they offer.
+Mr Samir Kalra, Owner, of Maharaja Furnishings, Rajasthan, notes, “We get good support and choice range from our pillow companies.
+However, there is a difference between branded products and local products.
+The former ones are great in quality.
+They somehow are challenging in terms of the margin room they offer.
 If the inventory does not sell, the business numbers do not make sense.
 The market also needs more innovation for neck-support-conscious products in the pillow space.”

-“Some brands like Sleepwell offer low cost products like Starlite, which cost less than Rs 5000.
+“Some brands like Sleepwell offer low-cost products like Starlite, which cost less than Rs 5000.
 But those products are not liked by customers.
-Also it offers very low margin for us”, says Mr. Rohit Pandey from New India bedding and handloom stores.
-He says that he push Sleep-o-tek product for the customer who can offer Rs 10,000 towards a mattress.
+Also, it offers a very low margin for us”, says Mr Rohit Pandey from New India bedding and handloom stores.
+He says that he pushes the Sleep-o-tek product for the customer who can offer Rs 10,000 towards a mattress.
 “We have a local brand called Sleep-o-tek, their MRP is 14,000 and we give a discount of Rs 2000 to customers.
-Our cost price in that mattress is Rs 9000.
+Our cost price for that mattress is Rs 9000.
 We make Rs 3000 from each sale”, he says.

-He also expects brands to distribute pamphlets in local newspapers with retailer address in it.
-“We get lot of support from local brands.
+He also expects brands to distribute pamphlets in local newspapers with retailer addresses in them.
+“We get a lot of support from local brands.
 They have even printed business cards for me with their branding.
-I asked a similar gesture from a reputed brand, so far they haven’t got me”, he says.
+I asked for a similar gesture from a reputed brand, but so far they haven’t got me”, he says.

-Another mattress merchant Kundan from Haryana Handlooms says, he pushes Dr. Back brand mattress because of better margins.
+Another mattress merchant Kundan from Haryana Handlooms says, he pushes the Dr Back brand mattress because of better margins.
 “I do deal with Kurl-on products.
-But when it comes to margins, reputed brands pay very less margins.
-I get just 15 percent on the selling price.
+But when it comes to margins, reputed brands pay very fewer margins.
+I get just 15 percent off the selling price.
 Whereas local brands offer better margins”, he says.
 He also mentions that sales executives from reputed brands visit his stores occasionally where as local brands offer better support and quick solutions.
 “I can say that these reputed brand executive never visits our stores.
-I have a product which has not sold from past 3-4 months.
-I have told company to replace that product with the latest one, but so far I haven’t got any positive response”, says Kundan.
+I have a product which has not sold for the past 3-4 months.
+I have told the company to replace that product with the latest one, but so far I haven’t got any positive response”, says Kundan.

 Key takeaways: Steps mattress brands can take to help retailers